PaulCombal/SamRewritten/README.md

 If the error persists, feel free to open an issue including your Linux distribution and its version, as well as the console output that appeared after typing the name of the AppImage in your terminal.
 </details>

+> [!NOTE]
+> For Arch linux and derivatives, we are working on getting access to the AUR PKGBUILD for samrewritten-git.
+It is in the works.

 <!--
 Additionally, Snap users can install SamRewritten using the App store or with the following command: